fknives/Android-Tutorial-Test-ShowCase/codekata/sharedtests.instructionset.md

 ### 3. Animations

 One difference which may or may not happened on your phone is with loading indicators and animations.
 It happened on some of my devices and not on others (it can be different between Android API levels as well).
 If it happens to yours, the tests won't succeed they just hang.
-This happens because animations can add continous work to the MainThread thus never letting it become idle.
+This happens because animations can add continuous work to the MainThread thus never letting it become idle.
-The solution for this, to replace your Progress Bar or other infinetly animating element, with a simple view.
+The solution for this, to replace your Progress Bar or other infinitely animating element, with a simple view.
 Some reference to this from stackoverflow [here](https://stackoverflow.com/questions/30469240/java-lang-runtimeexception-could-not-launch-intent-for-ui-with-indeterminate) and [here](https://stackoverflow.com/questions/35186902/testing-progress-bar-on-android-with-espresso).

 What I usually do is something like this in my Robot: